 What you choose to highlight in your wedding teaser is a personal choice for everyone, but we would like to give you some suggestions, to begin with.
 The most basic wedding teaser will show a highlight of all the events and ceremonies, their bird's eye view, their details and the like.

 You can also turn it into a small interview segment of your love story or an introduction of your family Kyunki Saas Bhi Kabhi Bahu Thi style.
-You can choose a combination of styles - emotional elements in the beginning, fun moments in the middle and ending with a harmonious and happy vibe.
+You can choose a combination of styles - emotional elements, in the beginning, fun moments in the middle and ending with a harmonious and happy vibe.
+It can be your own personalised videographic representation of your wedding and you can be the princess to the handsome prince.
 So what's your style going to be?

 Even a silent movie needs music.
 So your wedding teaser should definitely have some soul-stirring or foot-tapping background sound.
 You can even showcase your love for a particular genre in your wedding teaser.
 Choose the kind of music that speaks to you, whether it is your regional music or electric violin, for that matter.